…Launches Eko city farmers’ mart

-The State Commissioner for Agriculture, Prince Gbolahan Lawal, stated this on Sunday at a stakeholders’ meeting, and formal presentation of the maiden edition of Eko City Farmers’ Market, held in Alausa, Ikeja, Lagos.
+The State Commissioner for Agriculture, Prince Gbolahan Lawal stated this on Sunday, at a stakeholders’ meeting, and final presentation of maiden edition of Eko City Farmers’ Market, held in Alausa, Ikeja, Lagos.

 He recalled that 2030 agenda for Sustainable Development, adopted by United Nations members States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and in future, hence, an urgent call for action by all countries both developed and developing in a global partnership.